 Corporate Finance Institute Annual Scholarship

-Criteria: this award is for both part-time and full-time students that shows passion for finance and who can show their determination to improve lives through their careers as well as, someone who shows financial need so that they can attend post- secondary institution.
+Criteria: this award is for both part-time and full-time students that show passion for finance and who can show their determination to improve lives through their careers, as well as someone who shows financial need so that they can attend post-secondary institutions.